 - Following a surge in the appeal of cryptocurrencies with retail investors, institutions are now entering the fray.

-- A survey by Thomson Reuters reveals that one-third of institutions are thinking about trading cryptocurrencies.
+- Our survey reveals that one-third of institutions are thinking about trading cryptocurrencies.

-- Thomson Reuters launches version of MarketPsych indices to help crypto traders capture market-moving sentiment and themes.
+- We launch a version of MarketPsych indices to help crypto traders capture market-moving sentiment and themes.

 Cryptocurrencies shot to prominence in 2009 with the launch of Bitcoin as relief against major central banks’ quantitative easing and the fear that traditional currencies would be impaired.